codership/documentation/galeracluster/source/documentation/galera-manager-adding-clusters.rst

    Host Defaults Section of Create Cluster Dialog Box (Figure 4)

-The first field allows you to chose the host type: *locallxd* or *ec2*.
+The first field allows you to chose the host type: *locallxd*, *ec2* or *unmanaged*.
 Choosing *locallxd* will instruct Galera Manager to generate Linux Containers, using the ``lxd`` daemon, to create hosts when you add nodes later.
 They'll all run on the same server where you have Galera Manager.
 This option is primarily for testing purposes and shouldn't generally be used.

 Choosing *ec2* will use Amazon's EC2 service to create separate *AWS Instances* for each host needed for each node you add to the cluster.
 When you choose this, there will be fields allowing you to choose which AWS region to use for hosts, and which type of *Instance* |---| these relate to the size and speed of the server.

+Choosing *unmanaged* will mean that you already have a manually managed running cluster.
+In that case Galera Manager will attempt only to install and configure monitoring software on the nodes and will perform only cluster monitoring but not management.

+In a future release, Galera Manager will add more host types an support more cloud providers.

 .. _`galera-manager-default-host-aws-keys`:
 .. rst-class:: sub-heading
 .. rubric:: AWS Access Keys

-You will also be asked to provide your *Access Key* information so that Galera Manager may interface with AWS on your behalf.
+In case you chose *ec2* host type, you will also be asked to provide your *Access Key* information so that Galera Manager may interface with AWS on your behalf.
 This information is secure and not shared with Codership: it's confined to your installation of Galera Manager.
 Even if you already have a copy of the ID and the password, you may want create another key for use only by Galera Manager.
 You would do this on AWS's site.
 To get to this page, log into the EC2 console.
 Then click where the name for your account is show.
 A pull-down menu will appear, as you see in the screenshot below:

 .. figure:: ../images/galera-manager-ec2-account-menu.png
    :width: 150px